ioccc-src/winner/1993/lmfjyh/README.md

         make all

 NOTE: This entry will not compile on modern systems because it relies on a compiler bug which was fixed in gcc 2.3.3 (a very long time ago now).
+Trying to compile it will also make a bogus file on your file system.
+To delete it you can use the inode option `-inum` with `find` with the delete option after finding the inode with `ls -li`.

 ### To run